 Let $M$ be a tracial von Neumann algebra and let $\ubM$ denote its unit ball with respect to the operator norm.
 For $n\geq 1$ and a *-polynomial $P(x_1,\dots, x_n, y_1,\dots, y_n)$ in $2n$ variables consider the function

 on the $2n$-th power of $\ubM$.
-In this section all operators range over the unit ball of $M$.
-Note that with this convention we have the following.
+In this section all functions of this kind range over the unit ball of $M$.
+Note that with this convention we have the following:

-\begin{properties} \begin{enumerate} \item [(G1)] $g$ defines a uniformly continuous function on the $2n$-th power of the unit ball of any tracial von Neumann algebra. \item [(G2)] For every ultrafilter $\cU$ the function $g$ can be canonically extended to the $2n$-th power of the unit ball of the ultrapower $(\ubM)^{\cU}=\ub{M^{\cU}}$. \end{enumerate} \end{properties}
+\begin{properties} \begin{enumerate} \item [(G1)] $g$ defines a uniformly continuous function on the $2n$-th power of the unit ball of any tracial von Neumann algebra.
+The uniform continuity does not depend on the particular algebra; that is, for every $\epsilon$ there is a $\delta$ independent of the choice of algebra; \item [(G2)] For every ultrafilter $\cU$, the function $g$ can be canonically extended to the $2n$-th power of the unit ball of the ultrapower \end{enumerate} \end{properties}

 The discussion provided below applies verbatim to any $g$ satisfying Properties~\ref{Properties.g}.
-Readers trained in model theory will notice that if $g$ is an interpretation in continuous logic of a $2n$-ary formula, then Properties~\ref{Properties.g} are satisfied (see \cite{FaHaSh:Model2} for definition of a formula and properties of an interpretation of a formula).
+Readers familiar with model theory will notice that if $g$ is an interpretation in continuous logic of a $2n$-ary formula, then Properties~\ref{Properties.g} are satisfied (see \cite{FaHaSh:Model2} for definition of a formula and properties of an interpretation of a formula).
 We shall furthermore suppress the mention of $n$ whenever it is irrelevant. \begin{convention} In the remainder of this section we refer to $g$ and $n$ that satisfy Properties~\ref{Properties.g} as `a $2n$-ary formula.' \end{convention} Each~$g$ used in our applications will be of the form $\|P(\vec x,\vec y)\|_2$ for some *-polynomial~$P$.

 For $0\leq \e<1/2$ define the relation $\prec_{g,\e}$ on $(\ubM)^n$ by